SequAna-Ukon/VTK_CF/README.md

 practical related to the 2022 VTK Advanced Technologies for the Life Sciences.

 # Introduction
-In this practical we will process 2 RNA sequencing (RNA-seq) datasets to generate a selection of the analytical results presented in the two papers associated with the datasets.
-One of the datasets is a bulk-RNA dataset while the other is a single cell RNA (scRNA-seq) dataset.
+In this practical we will process bulk-RNA sequencing (RNA-seq) dataset to generate a selection of the analytical results presented in the paper associated with the dataset. single cell RNA (scRNA-seq) is another RNA sequencing approach which will not demonstrated in this practice

 [What is bulk RNA-seq?](https://www.scdiscoveries.com/support/what-is-bulk-rna-sequencing/)

 [What is single cell RNA-seq?](https://en.wikipedia.org/wiki/Single-cell_transcriptomics)

 ## The papers
-These are the two papers we will be working with:
+These are the two papers, we will be working with the first one only while the second one is for your further reading:

 - Bulk RNA-seq: [Böstrom et al 2017](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0188772).
 Comparative cell cycle transcriptomics reveals synchronization of developmental